Lukmicsch/mlmip-gan/README.md

 python start.py --train --config dcgan256
 ```

+###### Data module
+For more information on how to use the data module, refere to the README in the data folder.

 ### Config Options
 - data_path: where to find the medical scans
 - algorithm: 'dcgan' or 'dcgan256'